Disc jockey: Club DJs

 Club DJs, commonly referred to as DJs in general, play music at musical events, such as parties at music venues or bars, clubs, music festivals, corporate, and private events.
-Typically, club DJs mix music recordings from two or more sources using different mixing techniques to produce a non-stopping flow of music.
-Mixing began with hip hop in the 1970s and would subsequently expand to other genres in especially (but not exclusively) dance music.
-A DJ who mostly plays and mixes one specific music genre is often given the title of that genre; for example, a DJ who plays hip hop music is called a hip hop DJ, a DJ who plays house music is a house DJ, a DJ who plays techno is called a techno DJ, and so on.
+Typically, club DJs mix music recordings from two or more sources using different mixing techniques to produce a non-stop flow of music.
+Mixing began with hip-hop in the 1970s and would subsequently expand to other genres in especially (but not exclusively) dance music.
+A DJ who mostly plays and mixes one specific music genre is often given the title of that genre; for example, a DJ who plays hip-hop is called a hip-hop DJ, a DJ who plays house music is a house DJ, a DJ who plays techno is called a techno DJ, and so on.

 The quality of a DJ performance (often called a DJ mix or DJ set) consists of two main features: technical skills, or how well the DJ can operate the equipment and produce smooth transitions between two or more recordings and a playlist; and the ability of a DJ to select the most suitable recordings, also known as "reading the crowd".
 One key technique used for seamlessly transitioning from one song to another is beatmatching.

-Hip hop DJs
+Hip-hop DJs

-In hip hop music, DJs may create beats, using percussion breaks, basslines, and other musical content sampled from pre-existing records.
-In hip hop, rappers and MCs use these beats to rap over.
+In hip-hop, DJs may create beats, using percussion breaks, basslines, and other musical content sampled from pre-existing records.
+In hip-hop, rappers and MCs use these beats to rap over.